brianpowell/grpc-rest-demo/README.md

 This project strives to show matching gRPC and RESTful API implementations that allow users to see the benchmarks via each approach.
+The approach assumes the need to Marshal the HTTP calls into structs via their JSON definitions.

 ## Generate a Self-signed Certificate
 ```